PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 - How to implement and monitor your tests
 - How to analyze your results (statistically significant, or not)

-We'll also cover some frequently answered questions, such as when you _shouldn't_ run A/B tests, and we've added a simple [A/B test launch checklist](#a-b-test-launch-checklist) you can use when you run your own tests.
+We'll also cover some frequently asked questions, such as when you _shouldn't_ run A/B tests, and we've added a simple [A/B test launch checklist](#ab-test-launch-checklist) to use when you run your own tests.

 ## How A/B testing works